-Self-Determination program participants will have the opportunity to be more active in creating IPPs and taking on more responsibility in the decision-making process for selecting services and supports.
-Participants will receive information and training from regional center staff about managing services and supports and hiring staff and agencies.
-Participants in the program have the option of using an “Independent Facilitator” who can help in planning their services and supports and other tasks related to managing their IPP.
+In Self Determination you will have the opportunity to be more active in creating IPPs and taking on more responsibility in the decision-making process for selecting services and supports.
+You will receive information and training about managing services and supports along with hiring staff and agencies.
+You will also have the option of using an “Independent Facilitator” who can help in planning your services and supports and other tasks related to managing your IPP.

 How will budgets be determined under the Self-Determination Program?

-Each participant will receive a budget based on the amount of money the regional center spent on services and supports for them from the year before.
-The budget amount can be changed by the IPP planning team if the participant has some sort of a change in circumstances, needs or resources.
+You will receive a budget based on the amount of money the regional center spent on your services and supports for the past 12 months.
+The budget amount may be changed by the planning team if the you have had a change in your circumstances, needs or resources.

 For those who are new to the regional center system, or who have not had a year of regional center services, the planning team will determine the services and supports needed.
 Using this information, the regional center will put together a budget based on the average cost of similar services.

-A Fiscal Management Service (FMS) is a service that helps a participant to manage their budgets under the Self-Determination program.
-The FMS representative will help the participant make sure that they have enough money to last throughout the year.
+A Fiscal Management Service (FMS) is a service that helps you to manage your budgets under the Self-Determination program.
+The FMS representative will help make sure that you have enough money to last throughout the year.